Installing and setting up an over-the-air TV antenna is a great way to get free TV.

-Channel Master has many good products including the LTE Filter which gets rid of all the cellphone signals that can cause problems with TV broadcast.
+Philips has many good products, including the LTE Filter, which gets rid of all the cellphone signals that can cause problems with TV broadcasts.

-It will help with pixelation or channel loss in a highly used LTE area such as close to a cell tower or big cities.
+It will help with pixelation or channel loss in a highly used LTE area such as close to a cell tower or a big city.

-It is not an amplifier but a filter for spots that cell signals interrupt TV signals
+It is not an amplifier but a filter for spots where cell signals interrupt TV signals.

 The ANTOP Smart Boost Amplifier is built with a dial to help tune in the range of the TV signal.

 It is a good unit that can help reduce freezing and pixelation caused by weak TV signals.

 If you can receive TV stations but go in and out or are fuzzy, this is an excellent model to get a clearer signal.